 Providence is home to a variety of ethnic cultures and traditions, including large populations of Irish- and Italian-Americans.
-Whether you’re in town for basketball or a local looking to celebrate, the city has plenty of holiday options.
-Restaurants and bars throughout the city will be going green for St. Patrick’s Day, while Providence’s Little Italy, Federal Hill, will be snacking on traditional Italian zeppole on St. Joseph’s Day, March 19.
+Whether you’re in town for a visit or a local looking to celebrate, the city has plenty of options.
+Restaurants and bars throughout the city will be going green for St. Patrick’s Day on March 17, while Providence’s Little Italy, Federal Hill, will be snacking on traditional Italian zeppole on St. Joseph’s Day, March 19.
 You don’t have to be Irish or Italian to join in on the fun.

 The Providence Public Library houses a special collection featuring Irish, Scottish, and Celtic literature and folklore.
 The books on Irish literature and folklore were kept together as the Alfred M. Williams Collection on Irish Culture.
 Years later, a number of valuable books, pamphlets and broadsides were added to the collection.
 In those broadsides was the 1916 Easter Rising broadside Poblacht na hEireann, a declaration of independence that is one of the most important documents in Irish history.

 St. Joseph's day is right around the corner, and everyone is looking for the perfect zeppole.
 We decided to head to Providence's Little Italy, Federal Hill, to see how they're made.
 Check out how Scialo Bros Bakery makes theirs.For more info on Federal Hill dining: http://www.goprovidence.com/restaurants/federal-hill/Posted by GoProvidence on Monday, March 16, 2015